daviddetena/sublime3/README.md

 #Sublime 3

 ##Considerations
 The content of this repository is located in Sublime user folder.
-The path to this folder may vary depending on the OS the software is installed in.
+The path to this folder may vary depending on the OS the software is installed.

 This repository includes configurations that suit my preferences.
-You can copy the content of this repo to your Sublime user folder and modify to suit your needs.
+You can clone/copy the content of this repo to your Sublime user folder and modify to suit your needs.

 Sublime Text 3 comes with its own Python embedded interpreter that’s separate from your system’s Python interpreter (if available).

 Some Sublime plugins require to have [PHP](http://php.net/downloads.php) and [Node.js](https://docs.npmjs.com/getting-started/installing-node) installed on your system.

-You can view all the packages installed for this repo in **Package Control.sublime-settings** file.

 ##Running Sublime 3 from the command line
 Sublime Text includes a command-line helper called `subl`.
 Using the command-line helper, you can open files and folders and perform other actions from the command line.